Abigail Spanberger: Environment

-Spanberger has called climate change "one of the greatest and most imminent threats to our economy, our national security, and our way of life" and promised to "stand up to attacks against science."
-During a Committee on Foreign Affairs meeting in 2019, Spanberger asked the Trump administration to reverse its isolationist policies, saying, "it’s in [the US's] national interest to reinforce our stature as a global leader on international environmental and energy issues."
+Spanberger has called climate change "one of the greatest and most imminent threats to our economy, our national security, and our way of life" and said she will "stand up to attacks against science."
+During a 2019 Committee on Foreign Affairs meeting, Spanberger asked the Trump administration to reverse its isolationist policies, saying, "it's in [the US's] national interest to reinforce our stature as a global leader on international environmental and energy issues."

-She described the Green New Deal proposed by Alexandria Ocasio-Cortez as a "bold compilation of ideas meant to address global climate change" but criticized it for allegedly including unrelated policy proposals and not identifying specific resolutions to the problems that it identifies.
+Spanberger called the Green New Deal proposed by Alexandria Ocasio-Cortez a "bold compilation of ideas meant to address global climate change" but criticized it for allegedly including unrelated policy proposals and not identifying specific resolutions to the problems that it identifies.
 "Overall I am not a supporter of the Green New Deal", she said.

 Foreign affairs

-In February 2023, during the Russo-Ukrainian War, Spanberger signed a letter advocating for President Biden to give F-16 fighter jets to Ukraine.
+In February 2023, during the Russo–Ukrainian War, Spanberger signed a letter advocating that President Biden give Ukraine F-16 fighter jets.

-Guns
+In June 2025, Spanberger supported the U.S. strikes on Iranian nuclear sites.

+Gun control

 Spanberger has called for a new version of the Federal Assault Weapons Ban that expired in 2004.
 She favors requiring background checks on private gun sales and supported a ban on bump stocks.
+Before she served in Congress, Spanberger volunteered with Moms Demand Action, a gun-control advocacy group.

 Health care

 Spanberger supports the Affordable Care Act (Obamacare).
 She supports a public option for healthcare via the proposed Medicare-X Choice Act.
-In November 2020, she described reducing the cost of prescription drugs as "the top priority of families in [her] district".
+In November 2020, she called reducing the cost of prescription drugs "the top priority of families in my district".

 In January 2020, Spanberger sponsored the Public Disclosure of Drug Discounts Act, which passed the House unanimously.
-The bill requires pharmacy benefit managers (PBMs), who manage prescription drug benefits for health insurance companies, to publicize the rebates, discounts, and price concessions they negotiate, via a website hosted by the U.S. Secretary of Health and Human Services.
+The bill requires pharmacy benefit managers (PBMs), who manage prescription drug benefits for health insurance companies, to publicize the rebates, discounts, and price concessions they negotiate, via a website hosted by the U.S. secretary of health and human services.
 Spanberger also co-sponsored the Elijah Cummings Lower Drug Costs Now Act, which grants Medicare Part D the power to negotiate prescription prices directly with drug companies.